kfinc/fmri-machine-learning/README.md

-# fmri-machine-learning
+# Machine learning applications to fMRI data

-Learning/teaching materials on applying machine learning algorithms to fMRI data.
+Here you can find some of learning/teaching materials I've collected while learning to apply machine learning algorithms to fMRI data.

-**What is machine learning (ML)?**
+###What is machine learning (ML)?

 The art and science of giving computers the ability to learn to make decisions from data, without being explicitly programmed (DataCamp definition).

-**How we can apply ML algorithms on fMRI data?**
+###How we can apply ML algorithms on fMRI data?

 With fMRI technique, we can scan the human brain multiple times during performing some activity (e.g. task, rest, or sleep).
 Resulting brain images are stored in 4D arrays, where the first three dimensions are reserved for 3D brain image (so-called *volume*), while remaining the fourth dimension represents time-point (one complete volume of the brain is acquired every 1-2 seconds), covering the whole scan time (usually 10-60 min).